What is the Samsung Galaxy Tab?

 The most obvious difference between the Galaxy Tab range is the screen size.
-The smallest models at present are 7-inches, and they go right up to 10.1-inch.
+The smallest models at present are 7-inches, and they go right up to 10.1-inches.
 This is typically indicated by the model name itself - such as Galaxy Tab 7.0 or Galaxy Tab 10.1.

 It’s personal preference as to whether you go for a 7 or 8 inch model or the larger 10-inch versions.
 The bigger Tabs are better suited to getting the most from high-def movies, web browsing and games while at home, but if you’re going to be using it on the move then a 7-inch model could be more appropriate.

-- Processor, memory and storage
+Processor, memory and storage

 When you compare Galaxy Tab models remember to consider the processing power and memory available.
 Older models may be enticing as they’re cheaper, but a tablet with a good amount of horsepower to hand will give a better experience, and this is particularly important if you’re planning on using it for HD video, gaming or as a replacement for a laptop.

 Communication and connectivity

 All the Galaxy Tab offers listed in our comparison table above are for the mobile data enabled versions, which means they include mobile broadband support built in and do not require a dongle.
 Wireless networking and Bluetooth are also standard features for any modern tablet, and many Galaxy Tab models also include USB ports and microSD memory slots.

 What should I look out for when comparing Samsung Galaxy Tab deals?

 Here are some key points to keep in mind when comparing Galaxy Tab offers and selecting your mobile broadband deal...